tochlyapp/tochly-web/README.md

-# Retima-Web
+# Tochly-Web
-Retima messenger for web.
+Tochly messenger for web.